-[•] Only in connection with agricultural use, including sale of produce and related products customarily sold by farms and nurseries.

-[•] Only in connection with products manufactured or warehoused on the premises.
+- Only in connection with agricultural use, including sale of produce and related products customarily sold by farms and nurseries. - Only in connection with products manufactured or warehoused on the premises. - Recreational marijuana cultivation and product manufacturing is permitted in the Light Industrial Districts (LI) 1 & 2 by special permit from the Zoning Board of Appeals.

-- ▲ Allowed within District L12 (Martha's Vineyard Airport).
-This does not preclude bona fide emergency helicopter landings in any Use District. - •• By Site Plan Review by the Zoning Board of Appeals
+Recreational marijuana sales are permitted in the Light Industrial District (LI) 2 (airport)by special permit from the Zoning Board of Appeals. - •• By Site Plan Review by the Zoning Board of Appeals

-▲ SECTION 3.2 PROHIBITED USES IN ALL DISTRICTS
+SECTION 3.2 PROHIBITED USES IN ALL DISTRICTS